HariSekhon/HariSekhon/README.md

 ## Tech

-Although I have vast experience of far too many technologies to list, here is a shortlist of some of the more popular ones you might recognize:
+I've worked on far too many technologies to list, but here is a shortlist of some of the more still popular ones you might recognize:

 <!-- Generated here: